MicrosoftDocs/PowerShell-Docs-Modules/reference/ps-modules/Microsoft.PowerShell.SecretManagement/Remove-Secret.md

 ### -Vault

-Name of the vault from which the secret is to be removed.
+Specifies the name of the vault to remove the secret from.
+Wildcard characters (`*`) are not permitted.

 ```yaml
 Type: String